hatsjames/payroll/README.md

-# payroll
+# Online Payroll system
-Payroll management system,php
+This is a Payroll management system for employees,its written in php,jquery,html,bootstrap